Notargets/gocca/dgkernel/documentation/DGKernel_design.md

 }
 ```

-During initialization, KernelProgram computes KpartMax = max(K) and embeds it as
+During initialization, DGKernel computes KpartMax = max(K) and embeds it as
 a compile-time constant in the kernel preamble.

 ## Memory Management